Does your child seem shorter or taller than other children of the same age? Does your child seem to be growing too slow or too fast?

 Infants, children and teenagers should have regular checkups that include measuring their height and weight.
 This is the best way to tell if your child is growing normally.
 If you have a concern about your child's growth, talk to your child's primary care provider.

-What happens if my child is referred to the Blank Children's Endocrinology Clinic?
+What happens if my child is referred to Blank Children's Endocrinology?